The G8TMV CTCSS encoder board

 and control the functionality of the system, an active filter to turn the voltage

-ladder into a sine wave and a trim pot to allow setting of the output level, plus a few
+ladder from the 3-bit DAC into a sine wave and a trim pot to allow setting of the output level,

-There is provision for a control button, an led and a PTT input.
+There is provision for 'Up' and 'Down' buttons, a buzzer and led for the sidetone and a PTT input.

-the supply line switched so that tones are not generated during simplex operation.
+the supply line switched so that tones are not generated when they are not needed.

 The tone output is only active when the PTT input is grounded.

-Each time the control push button is pressed the encoder moves to the next tone
+Each time the 'Up' push button is pressed the encoder moves to the next tone

 the code letter for the tone in morse code.